AD24 Identification Cards for Students, Faculty/Staff, Affiliates, and Retirees

 id+ cards may be used for appropriate educational discounts and admission to facilities at other institutions.
 Additional uses of the card and information on the services and optional programs associated with the id+ card may be found on the id+ website at www.idcard.psu.edu.

 In order to prevent unauthorized use and charges, it is the individual's responsibility to report a lost or stolen id+ card.
-If an id+ card has been lost or stolen, it must be deactivated immediately online at www.idonline.psu.edu or by calling814-865-7590 during business hours.
+If an id+ card has been lost or stolen, it must be deactivated immediately online at https://idcard.psu.edu/ or by calling 814-865-7590 during business hours.
 When a card is deactivated, the cardholder's residence hall access, meal plan access, and LionCash+ account will automatically be suspended.
 To suspend other features, such as those offered by PNC Bank or other departmental systems, the cardholder must contact the appropriate office.

 Cardholder's may obtain a replacement card by visiting their campus ID-issuing office with proper identification.
 An updated photo will be taken each time a new card is issued.
 There is no charge for replacing non-functioning id+ cards that exhibit normal wear and tear.
 Cardholders will be charged the currently-approved replacement fee for lost, stolen, or damaged id+ cards.